DavidCasalod/nitka/README.md

 # Conclusion
-The outlined interactions and results demonstrate the basic functionalities of the NTIKA Smart Contract, showing its ability to manipulate the counter value as designed, within the Osmosis test network.
+The outlined interactions and results demonstrate the basic functionalities of the Nitka Smart Contract, showing its ability to manipulate the counter value as designed, within the Osmosis test network.